 Little Black Dress Initiative (LBDI)

 The Little Black Dress Initiative (LBDI) is an awareness and fundraising campaign about the effects of poverty on society.
-LBDI is a week-long endeavor – this year taking place from February 25 through March 1, 2019 – where JLW members will be wearing one black dress, for five consecutive days, illustrating the impact of limited resources on access, opportunities and self-esteem.
+LBDI is a week-long endeavor – usually held in February – where JLW members will be wearing one black dress, for five consecutive days, illustrating the impact of limited resources on access, opportunities and self-esteem.

 In February 2014, the Junior League of London pioneered the first Little Black Dress Initiative (LBDI) with the goal to “Make Poverty Unfashionable.”
 While their fellow Londoners were attending London Fashion Week that month, local Junior Leaguers were wearing the same black dress evert day to work, parties, dinners, and events to raise funds and increase awareness of poverty in the city.
 Since its inception, the initiative has been adopted by over 80 different Junior Leagues around the country.